Gaussian beam: Beam waist

 The shape of a Gaussian beam of a given wavelength λ is governed solely by one parameter, the beam waist w_{0}.
 This is a measure of the beam size at the point of its focus (z = 0 in the above equations) where the beam width w(z) (as defined above) is the smallest (and likewise where the intensity on-axis (r = 0) is the largest).
+As noted above, w(z) and w_{0} are measures of the radius of the beam rather than its diameter, as shown in the diagram.

 From this parameter the other parameters describing the beam geometry are determined.
 This includes the Rayleigh range z_{R} and asymptotic beam divergence θ, as detailed below.

 Rayleigh range and confocal parameter

 The Rayleigh distance or Rayleigh range z_{R} is determined given a Gaussian beam's waist size: